Hard Forks in Bitcoin, Ethereum, and Other Cryptocurrencies

 How are Hard Forks Created?

-Thus, a single cryptocurrency with a single blockchain (like Bitcoin) experiences a “hard fork” when enough people holding the cryptocurrency agree to create a new cryptocurrency with its own blockchain on-top of the existing system starting at certain block.
+Thus, a single cryptocurrency with a single blockchain (like Bitcoin) experiences a “hard fork” when enough wallets (many of which can be controlled by a single person) holding the cryptocurrency agree to create a new cryptocurrency with its own blockchain on-top of the existing system starting at certain block.

 This is how Bitcoin Cash was created for example, this is also how the current version of Ethereum’ Ether was created.